 That is the purpose of the theme.
 It provides the audience with a context through which to understand the plot.

 At the beginning of Goodfellas, we watch a teenage Henry Hill learning the ropes from the mob.
 When his father discovers that he is skipping school and has fallen in with a bad crowd, he beats him mercilessly.
 The message is clear.
 Stay away from crime and go to school.
 It is a nowhere life.
-This is followed by the mob beating the mailman so that he will no longer deliver Henry’s truant notices, and Henry can skip school without consequence.
-The theme is being set up.
+The mob then beats the mailman so that he will no longer deliver Henry’s truant notices, and Henry can skip school without consequence.
+The theme falls into place.
 If we are going to show how crime doesn’t pay, we must show the opposing argument.
 For Henry, crime initially provides him with a sense of power, belonging, and excitement.
 Through the story the plot is going to lead us to the consequence of this lifestyle.

 Themes are time-honored, universal truths.
 They are the reason we return to stories again and again.
-Theme is programmed into our DNA.
 It contains the universal laws that govern evolution.
-We can discover them for ourselves by tapping into the primal drive of our hero and being curious about how these desires get “played out.”
+We can discover them for ourselves by tapping into the primal drive of our hero and being curious about how these desires play out.